 Aid and Attendance or Housebound Allowance

-Can I get A&A or Housebound benefits from VA?
+Can I get Aid and Attendance or Housebound benefits?

-You may qualify for A&A if you get a VA pension and:
+You may qualify for Aid and Attendance if you get a VA pension and:

 - You need another person to help you perform daily activities, like bathing, feeding, and dressing, or

 - You have to stay in bed—or spend a large portion of the day in bed—because of illness, or

 - You are a patient in a nursing home due to the loss of mental or physical abilities related to a disability, or

 - Your eyesight is limited (even with glasses or contact lenses you have only 5/200 or less in both eyes; or concentric contraction of the visual field to 5 degrees or less)

 You may qualify for Housebound benefits if you get a VA pension and you spend most of your time in your home because of a permanent disability (a disability that doesn’t go away).